The People Behind Raising A Reader

 As a child, Tymisha enjoyed reading The Snowy Day by Ezra Jack Keats.
 This was a must read on a snow day with a cup of cocoa in hand.

-As Senior Manager of Program and Affiliate Relations, Kristen works closely with organizations to direct grant funding towards program start up and expansion.
+As Senior Manager of Program and Affiliate Stewardship, Kristen works closely with organizations to direct grant funding towards program start up and expansion.
 She is responsible for onboarding new Affiliates, training staff, and managing grant requirements.

 Kristen has a passion for literacy development.
 Prior to joining Raising A Reader, Kristen worked in East San Jose, CA managing a reading mentor and family engagement program for kindergarten students and their families.
 Kristen also worked in Guatemala for four years, developing libraries in rural villages and teaching workshops for elementary school teachers on effective reading instruction.
 Kristen has a bachelor’s degree in economics from University of California, Santa Barbara, and a master’s in education from Walden University.
 She is also an enthusiastic Spanish language student.